-West Norfolk only has four palliative care beds, and these are situated in the Queen Elizabeth Hospital, King’s Lynn.
-With a constant backlog, the current services are not sufficient to meet the demand.
+West Norfolk only has eight palliative care beds, and these are situated in the Queen Elizabeth Hospital, King’s Lynn and a local care home.

 It is estimated that 80-100 palliative care beds are needed per 1,000,000 inhabitants, therefore it is estimated that 30 in-patient beds would be needed for the population of West and North Norfolk and the Fens.
 (Source – European Association for Palliative Care, 2010)

 Previous Hospice Site

 The previous site of The Norfolk Hospice, Tapping House in Snettisham was already overdeveloped and had problems with power supply and sewage disposal.
 It lacked the potential for the further development that is needed to meet the needs of the area.